Periodic paths on the pentagon, double pentagon and golden L: The double pentagon and the golden L

 We can use this process to give the saddle connection vectors in a particular direction:

-\begin{proposition} Given a periodic direction $\vecv$ on the golden L, the long and short saddle connection vectors in that direction are $\vecv/ \ell_\vecv$ and $\vecv\bar\phi /{\ell_\vecv}$, respectively, where $\ell_\vecv$ is as in Proposition~\ref{prop:terminates}. \end{proposition}
+\begin{proposition} Given a periodic direction $\vv$ on the golden L, the long and short saddle connection vectors in that direction are $\vv / \ell_\vv$ and $\vv / (\phi\ell_\vv)$, respectively, where $\ell_\vv$ is as in Proposition~\ref{prop:terminates}. \end{proposition}

 \begin{proof} The maps $\sigma_i$ are linear.
-The horizontal long saddle connection vector is $\sv 10$, so if we end with $\sv {\ell_v} 0$ it means we started from $\ell_v$ times a long saddle connection vector.
-The short saddle connection vector is $\bar\phi$ times the long saddle connection vector. \end{proof}
+By Proposition \ref{prop:terminates}(2), applying a sequence of $\sigma_i$s eventually yields a horizontal vector of the form $\sv {\ell_\vv} 0$.
+The horizontal long saddle connection vector is $\sv 10$, so if we end with $\sv {\ell_\vv} 0$ it means we started from $\ell_\vv$ times a long saddle connection vector.
+The short saddle connection vector is $1/\phi$ times the long saddle connection vector. \end{proof}

-\begin{theorem} Corresponding to any periodic direction vector $\mathbf{v}$ is a unique tree word $k_0 k_1\cdots k_n$, which is an itinerary of sectors as in Definition~\ref{def:algorithm}, such that $\mathbf{v} = \ell_\vecv \sigma_{k_0} \ldots \sigma_{k_n} \sv{1}{0}$ for some length $\ell_\vecv$.
-Then the saddle connection vector in the direction $\mathbf{v}$ is $\sigma_{k_0}\ldots\sigma_{k_n}\sv 10$.
-Furthermore, the saddle connection vector is of the form $[a+b\phi, c+d\phi]$ for $a,b,c,d\in\N$. \end{theorem}
+\begin{theorem} Corresponding to any periodic direction vector $\vv$ is a unique tree word $k_0 k_1\cdots k_n$, which is an itinerary of sectors as in Definition~\ref{def:algorithm}, such that $\vv = \ell_\vv \sigma_{k_0} \ldots \sigma_{k_n} \sv{1}{0}$ for some length $\ell_\vv$.
+Then the saddle connection vector in the direction $\vv$ is $\sigma_{k_0}\ldots\sigma_{k_n}\sv 10$.
+Furthermore, the saddle connection vector is of the form $\sv{a+b\phi}{c+d\phi}$ for $a,b,c,d\in\N$. \end{theorem}

 \begin{proof} That the saddle connection vector is $\sigma_{k_0}\ldots\sigma_{k_n}\sv 10$ is clear by construction.
 Multiplying out the product of matrices $\sigma_{k_i}$ with $\sv 10$ yields a vector consisting of a sum of positive integers and positive integer multiples of powers of $\phi$.
 Applying the identity $\phi^2 = 1+\phi$ reduces each coordinate to the sum of a positive integer and a positive integer multiple of $\phi$.
-Said another way, the vector $\sv 10$ and each matrix $\sigma_i$ each have all of their entries in the ring $\mathbf{Z}[\phi]$, so their products do as well. \end{proof}
+Said another way, the vector $\sv 10$ and each matrix $\sigma_i$ each have all of their entries in the ring $\Z[\phi]$, so their products do as well. \end{proof}